publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch22/schIV/ptA/m__us_usc_t19_s3602.md

     (c) __Imposition of safeguard__

-        The President shall direct the Secretary of the Treasury to impose a duty on a special safeguard agricultural good entered, or withdrawn from warehouse, for consumption in the United States in accordance with a determination made under subsection (b) of this section.
+        The President shall direct the Secretary of the Treasury to impose a duty on a special safeguard agricultural good entered, or withdrawn from warehouse, for consumption in the United States in accordance with a determination made under subsection (b).

     (d) __No simultaneous safeguard__